aliou/dotvim/vim/plugin/readme.md

 ### Submodules

 Theses are several submodule linked to gists.
-I'm using gists because I don't want these script in my main repo and I don't think they deserve they own repo.
+I'm using gists because I don't want these scripts in my main repo and I don't think they deserve they own repo.

 ### Settings